Bone Density Scan (DEXA) Cost

 How much does a bone density scan (dexa) cost?

-Bone Density Scan (DEXA) costs vary widely by location and provider.
+Bone Density Scan (DEXA) costs vary widely by location, provider, setting, and billing details.
 Typical prices range from $100-$400.
-Cash prices are often 50-80% less than insurance rates.
-Use Loa to compare prices from hospitals near you.
+Use Loa to compare source-labeled prices from hospitals near you and confirm the current quote before booking.

 How much does a bone density scan (dexa) cost without insurance?